 Mutation may either replace a randomly selected subtree with another randomly-generated subtree, or copy an individual unmodified to the next generation.
 The distribution between these choices is a tunable parameter.
 Mutation imposes both size and type limitations on generated subtrees, which can range from a single tactic to a tree of depth ten.
-The crossover operator [47] selects a subtree in each of two parent plans (selected via tournament selection [26]) and swaps them to create two new plans.
+The crossover operator [44] selects a subtree in each of two parent plans (selected via tournament selection) and swaps them to create two new plans.
 We enforce syntax rules on both operators (e.g., requiring swapped or generated nodes to have the correct number of children of the correct type).
-However, it is still possible for the planner to generate plans that lead the system to an invalid state, e.g., a plan that tries to add more servers than are available is syntactically correct, but invalid.
-We do not prevent this behavior, instead penalizing such plans, to allow the search to break out of local optima.
+However, it is still possible for the planner to generate plans which lead the system to an invalid state, e.g., a plan that tries to add more servers than are available is syntactically correct, but invalid.
+We do not prevent this behavior, instead penalizing such plans.